TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/SetDateTime/Readme.md

 PS C:\Users\Name>
 ```

-Only three sets of changes were made:
+Only four sets of changes were made:

 Add the following global variables:
 ```